Remy-Tresor250/bant_2/README.md

-# bant_2
+# click shop
-This is bant chattting application version 2 which will have stronger functionaliities than the bant version 1 which you can find on https://bant-chat.vercel.app
+This is the app where you can search products for sales where we offer you high quality products